 We offer competitive compensation to attract and retain the best people in the world, and we help care for our people so they can focus on our mission.
-Our employees' total compensation package includes market-competitive cash compensation and equity.
-We offer full-time employees' equity at the time of hire and through annual equity grants because we want them to be owners of the company and committed to our long-term success.
+Our employees' total compensation package includes market-competitive cash compensation and equity awards to all employees.
+We offer full-time employees equity at the time of hire and through annual equity grants because we want them to be owners of the company and committed to our long-term success.
+In 2022, we strengthened our support for employees and their families through the introduction of new on-demand, personalized mental health therapy and coaching.
+We are pleased to support employees and families through a comprehensive suite of insurance and retirement offerings, most of which can be individually selected by each employee to best fit their needs.